CardiacModelling/ionBench/docs/introduction.md

 * `benchmarker.n_parameters()` which returns the number of parameters in the model.

 ## Problems
 There are seven benchmarking problems currently in ***ionBench***.
-These are four problems from Loewe et al. 2016, one from Moreno et al. 2016 and two developed specifically for ***ionBench***.
+These are two problems from Loewe et al. 2016, one from Moreno et al. 2016 and two developed specifically for ***ionBench***, one of which is based on Clerx et al. 2019.
 Each problem has an associated __Benchmarker__ class that inherits from the main __Benchmarker__ class described above.
 The problems store general information like log-transform status or parameter bounds, problem-specific information such as a problems Myokit model, the synthetic data and a parameter sampling method `benchmarker.sample()`, and run-specific information such as the __Tracker__ object which stores the evaluated performance metrics over time.

 Each problem also has an associated `generate_data()` method which will simulate the model and store the model output data in the __data__ directory.

 ### Loewe 2016
-Four of the problems from Loewe et al. 2016 are implemented in ***ionBench***.
-These are IKr and IKur (defined in the paper as "easy" and "hard", respectively), both with the narrow and wide parameter spaces.
-For these test problems, the models are run using a step protocol (-80mV followed by a varying step height between +50mV and -70mV for 400ms and a step-down to -110mV) and the models are fitted to the resulting current trace.
+Two of the problems from Loewe et al. 2016 are implemented in ***ionBench***.
+These are IKr and IKur (defined in the paper as "easy" and "hard", respectively).
+For these problems, the models are run using a step protocol (-80mV followed by a varying step height between +50mV and -70mV for 400ms and a step-down to -110mV) and the models are fitted to the resulting current trace.

-By default `benchmarker.sample()` samples from the narrow space but this can be changed by setting `benchmarker.paramSpaceWidth = 2` to sample from the wide parameter space.
-Each parameter is either defined as multiplicative, in which case it is sampled between x0.1 and x10 in a log-uniform distribution, or as additive, in which case it is sampled between +-60, with these ranges doubling (x0.01 and x100 in the case of multiplicative parameters) for the wide parameter space.
+Each parameter is either defined as multiplicative, in which case it is sampled between x0.1 and x10 in a log-uniform distribution, or as additive, in which case it is sampled between +-60.

-One of the parameters in IKur has a true value of 0.005 and is additive, so is sampled between -59.995 and 60.005, which results in very large values of RMSRE in parameter space compared with the other models.

 ### Moreno 2016
-This problem uses the INa model described in Moreno et al. 2016 and fits to a variety of summary curves measuring steady state activation and inactivation, recovery from inactivation, recovery from use-dependent block and time to decay 50%.
+This problem uses the INa model described in Moreno et al. 2016 and fits to a variety of summary curves measuring steady state activation and inactivation, recovery from inactivation, and time to decay 50%.
+While the problem implemented in ***ionBench*** is based off the problem described in Moreno et al. 2016, our implementation measures fewer summary statistics in order to shorten the protocol and therefore the time spent solving the model.

-The parameters used in the model are as originally described in Moreno et al. 2016.
-This benchmarker's sampling function perturbs the true parameters between 95% and 105% (as with Loewe 2016, the width of this interval can be changed by setting `benchmarker.paramSpaceWidth`, with 5 (default), 10, and 25 being used in Moreno et al. 2016).
+The parameters and model used in the model are as originally described in Moreno et al. 2016.
+This benchmarker's sampling function perturbs the true parameters between 25% and 125%.

 ### Staircase
-There are two Staircase test problems developed for ***ionBench***.
-The first is a Hodgkin-Huxley IKr model from Beattie et al. 2017 and the second is a Markov IKr model from Fink et al. 2008.
+There are two Staircase problems developed for ***ionBench***.
+The first is a Hodgkin-Huxley IKr model from Beattie et al. 2017, and the second is a Markov IKr model from Fink et al. 2008.
 Both models use the staircase protocol and fit the resulting current trace.

-The `benchmarker.sample()` method randomly perturbs the true parameters by +-50%.
+The `benchmarker.sample()` method samples parameters from within the parameter and rate bounds, sampling in a log transformed parameter space for some parameters.
+If parameters are evaluated outside the parameter or rate bounds, the penalty function is applied, regardless of if that approach used parameter or rate bounds.

 The Staircase problems are also the only problems in the benchmarker to use noisy data for fitting.

 ## Optimisation Algorithms
 There are a wide variety of optimisation algorithms used for ion channel models.
 We have implementations of optimisation algorithms from Pints, Scipy, and paper specific algorithms implemented for ***ionBench***.
-All optimisers only require a benchmarker as an input, with hyperparameters and initial guesses being optional inputs (`benchmarker.sample()` is used if no initial guess is specified).
+All optimisers only require a benchmarker as an input, with hyperparameters and an initial parameter guess being optional inputs (`benchmarker.sample()` is used if no initial guess is specified).

 Optimisers will automatically load parameter bounds from the benchmarker if they can be used in the algorithm.
 Each optimiser module has a `.run(bm=benchmarker)` method that runs the optimisation on a benchmarker.